oomph-lib/oomph-lib/README.md

   [...]

-- Since third-party libraries (default or optional) are not modified/maintained by us, it is, of course, not necessary to rebuild them over and over again.
-They only have to be built/installed once (ideally using full optimisation) in a permanent location, or they may already be installed somewhere on your computer.
+- Since third-party libraries (default or optional) are not modified/maintained by us (or you!), it is, of course, not necessary to rebuild them over and over again.
+They only have to be built (ideally using full optimisation) and installed once in a permanent location, or they may already be installed somewhere on your computer.
 In this case, their location can be specified via the following variables:
   * `OOMPH_USE_BLAS_FROM=<path/to/library>` which specifies the absolute path to the directory in which the BLAS library has been installed; this directory should contain an `include` and `lib` subdirectory.
 So for instance if we have installed OpenBlas in
 `/home/joe_cool/OpenBlas/install`, so that that directory contains the relevant `include` and `lib` directories,
     ```bash